-State Street's Vote Prioritization Process:
+State Street Global Advisors Vote Prioritization Process:

-State Street vote at over 20,000 meetings on an annual basis and prioritizes companies for review based on factors including the size of their holdings, past engagement, corporate performance and voting items identified as areas of potential concern.
-Based on this assessment, they will not only allocate appropriate time and resources to shareholder meetings, but will also assign specific ballot items of interest to ensure maximization of value for their clients.
+State Street votes at over 20,000 meetings on an annual basis and prioritizes companies for review based on factors including the size of its holdings, past engagement, corporate performance and voting items identified as areas of potential concern.
+Based on this assessment, State Street will not only allocate appropriate time and resources to shareholder meetings but will also assign specific ballot items of interest to ensure maximization of value for clients.

-All voting decisions are exercised exclusively in accordance with State Street Global Advisors' in-house policies and/or specific client instructions.
-State Street have established robust controls and auditing procedures to ensure that votes cast are executed in accordance with their instructions.
+All voting decisions are exercised exclusively in accordance with in-house policies and/or specific client instructions.
+State Street has established robust controls and auditing procedures to ensure that votes cast are executed in accordance with its instructions.
+Transparency on these key issues is vital.
+In this regard, State Street publish a record of its global voting activity on the Asset Stewardship section of its website.